Dhyani01/Images-and-video-downloader/README.md

 ************************************************************************************************
 ## Description :
  Python Scripts that download Multiple images and videos in folder containg their searched name !
- First it scrapes the link then acoording to their type of the file it uses different Python Library to Download
+ First it scrapes the link then according to what user wants, it uses different Python Library to Download the desired content

 **Language used** - Python